 We love making this recipe in the Instant Pot or pressure cooker!
 It’s easy and there’s no need to constantly watch and stir over the stove.
 Be careful, however, when layering your ramekins.
 Our tried and true method is three ramekins on the bottom and one on top.
 If you’re doing more, just make sure to build up the stack like a pyramid so they are stable.

-Place trivet in Instant Pot and add 2 c. water.
+- Place trivet in Instant Pot and add 2 cups water.

 - Carefully place ramekins in the Instant Pot (3 on the bottom forming a triangle and 1 over the top in the center).

 - Place lid on Instant Pot and set tab to “sealing”.
 Set to “manual” and set to “high pressure” for 5 minutes.

 - When the time is up, do a quick release and turn Instant Pot off.
 Allow ramekins to cool to room temperature and then place in refrigerator for a minimum of 2 hours.

 We want to hear from you!
 Please leave a review.